52 minute read · November 29, 2022

 dbt Semantic Layer pros:

-- Governance and version control built into analytics engineering workflows.
+- Governance and version control are built into analytics engineering workflows

 Cons of dbt Semantic Layer:

-- BI tool integrations vary so may require extra effort to connect downstream.
+- BI tool integrations vary, so they may require extra effort to connect downstream

-- Focus is more on metric definition than on query performance optimizations or virtualisation features.
+- Focus is more on metric definition than on query performance optimizations or virtualization features

 6. Cube Cloud